mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-The GraphicsContext class is a DrawBuffer, and it also keeps track of previous buffer data which was already drawn.
+The `GraphicsContext` class is a `DrawBuffer`, and it also keeps track of previous buffer data which was already drawn.
-The decision to inherit DrawBuffer instead could be argued here.
+The decision to inherit `DrawBuffer` could be argued here.
-Conceptually, GraphicsContext has two DrawBuffers instead of being a buffer with spare data.
+Conceptually, `GraphicsContext` has two `DrawBuffer`s instead of being a buffer with spare data.
-I decided to use inheritance because GraphicsContext an API surface similar to DrawBuffer, and _lastBuffer can be an internal array.
+I decided to use inheritance because `GraphicsContext` would want an API surface similar to `DrawBuffer`, and `_lastBuffer` ccould be the second buffer internally.

-PrintModifiedOnly checks every character to determine if it is the same as the last character printed.
+The new `PrintModifiedOnly` method checks every character to determine if it is the same as the last character printed.
 only different characters are printed.
-after every print, which is commonly called a Render, the current active buffer and last buffer can switch places
+after every complete print, which is commonly called a Render, the current active buffer and last buffer can switch places.

-PrintModifiedOnly could be further optimized to reduce calls to SetCursorPosition, which is an expensive call in the Console API.
+`PrintModifiedOnly` could be further optimized to reduce calls to `SetCursorPosition`.

+`scene`
 ```
 ...
 		public virtual void PrintModifiedOnly() {